-- We do not have a permanent place of business in the United Kingdom; and - (i) We did not approach the above named client. - (iii) The advice was given in Jordan. - (iv) The client approached us directly and requested us to give him advice.
+- We do not have a permanent place of business in the United Kingdom; and - (i) We did not approach the above named client. - (ii) The advice was given in Jordan. - (ii) The client approached us directly and requested us to give him advice.

-In May 2014 a document titled 'Armed Forces Pension Scheme Analysis' and another titled 'Pension Transfer Analysis' were produced by a third party.
-These included various projected pension benefits comparing the AFPS (which Mr G had, by this stage, already transferred out of) with alternative arrangements (a personal pension).
-Mr G says that he does not recall receiving this and from other cases we've dealt with, I understand that it's unlikely to have been sent to him, its having been commissioned retrospectively by Options.
+In July 2014 a document titled 'Armed Forces Pension Scheme Analysis' and another titled 'Pension Transfer Analysis' were produced by a third party.
+These included various projected pension benefits comparing the AFPS (which Mr J had, by this stage, already transferred out of) with alternative arrangements (a personal pension).
+It's not clear when, or if, these reports were sent to Mr J.